 * Barbour Hill Ocean (11-20): These 10 sites are all shaded and enclosed in live oaks.
 It’s less than a five-minute walk to the beach.

-* First Cape Landing Ocean (21-30): These 10 sites are nearly identical to, but flatter than, Barbour Hill Ocean, and are also a short walk to the beach.
+* False Cape Landing Ocean (21-30): These 10 sites are nearly identical to, but flatter than, Barbour Hill Ocean, and are also a short walk to the beach.

-* First Cape Landing Bay (31-40): These 10 sites are large and grassy, but afford little privacy.
+* False Cape Landing Bay (31-40): These 10 sites are large and grassy, but afford little privacy.
 These were my least favorite camp sites.

 All four campgrounds have a potable water spigot, as well as a male and female privy.
 All camp sites have a picnic table and a lantern post.
 No fire rings.